PeerBrain/server/README.md

 ---

-*Be aware that for Peerbrain to function fully you will also need to have an instance of the Symmetric Key API running on Deta Space.*
+*Be aware that for Peer Brain to function fully you will also need to have an instance of the Symmetric Key API running on Deta Space.*
 - [Click here to install the Symmetric Key API on Deta Space](https://deta.space/discovery/@shandralor/sym_key_server)
 - [Click here to go the the Symmetric Key API repo](https://github.com/PeerBrain/symmetric-key-exchange)